Quantum Probability Estimation for Randomness with Quantum Side Information: Models

 If the inputs are published or may become known to $\Pfnt{E}$, final probabilities and entropies are conditioned on the inputs.
 For randomness generation, one option is to estimate the joint min-entropy of inputs and outputs conditional on the side information and eliminate the input entropy by subtracting the number of bits that generated the inputs before applying an extractor, see Protocol~\ref{prot:condimplicit}.
 For input distributions with low entropy per trial, this is inefficient, so we need a direct method of conditioning on inputs.
 Direct methods developed so far require that model chaining is restricted to chaining with conditionally independent inputs according to Def.~\ref{def:condchaining}, which imposes an additional restriction on the relationship between the next input and the past.
 The conditional independence restriction is satisfied if the input distribution is fixed and the inputs are assumed to be independent of the devices and $\Pfnt{E}$.
 More generally, it is satisfied if the source for the inputs has only classical initial correlations with the devices and $\Pfnt{E}$, so that given a classical part of $\Pfnt{E}$ the input distribution is independent of the devices and the quantum part of $\Pfnt{E}$.

 It is desirable to have models that can capture restricted interactions between $\Pfnt{E}$ and the devices.
 Consider the case where $\Pfnt{E}$ controls the source of the states used by the devices for producing the outputs.
-We assume that the interaction is representable by a strictly one-way communication, which means that for a given trial, $\Pfnt{E}$ includes a subsystem $\Pfnt{S}$ that is prepared and then transferred permanently to the devices.
+We study the following two different types of interactions.
+First, we assume that the interaction is representable by a strictly one-way communication, which means that for a given trial, $\Pfnt{E}$ includes a subsystem $\Pfnt{S}$ that is prepared and then transferred permanently to the devices.
 All such transfers can be time-shifted to before the protocol to return to the situation of the strictly non-interacting $\Pfnt{E}$ already discussed.
-A more challenging and interesting situation is where $\Pfnt{E}$ learns the inputs of the past trials before preparing a state and transferring it to the devices for the next trial.
+Second, a more challenging and interesting situation we can study is where $\Pfnt{E}$ learns the inputs of the past trials before preparing a state and transferring it to the devices for the next trial.
 For this situation we can start with the model for the past trials, close under $Z$-conditional quantum operations, then use chaining, with conditionally independent inputs if necessary.
 The $Z$-conditional quantum operations model the change of state of $\Pfnt{E}$ when $\Pfnt{E}$ prepares a state in a source subsystem after having learned the previous inputs and transfers the subsystem to the devices.
+In view of the QEF property presented as Lem.~\ref{lem:qef_cptpzclosure}, QEFs constructed under the first type of interaction works as well under the second type of interaction.